Ambos Camarines: Creation

 In 1569, Luis Enríquez de Guzmán, with Augustinian friar Alonzo Jiménez, reached the present town of Camalig, which was a former ranchería.
 They found the townsfolk living in thatched houses called kamaligs (rice granaries).
 Andrez de Ibarra, while in search of provisions, followed the route taken by de Guzmán and reached Kalilingo and Búa (the present towns of Bato and Nabua) in 1570.

 In 1573, Miguel López de Legazpi dispatched his grandson Juan de Salcedo to explore the region as far as Paracale in search of gold and other precious stones.
 A year later, Salcedo cruised the Bicol River and reached Bato Lake.
 Hence, the first recorded account of the discovery of the place.

 In 1574, at the height of the Spanish colonization of the islands, Governor-General Guido de Lavezaris mentioned in his letter to the King of Spain, the land of Los Camarines – apparently referring to the area of what is now Camalig, Albay.
 It is a place where rice storehouses and granaries or camarin abound.
 Thus, the name "Camarines" was coined and somehow stuck.
 Spanish colonizers later denominated the area into two distinct regions.

 Later, a Spanish garrison under Captain Pedro de Chávez was set up in present-day Naga, a prosperous ranchería.
 In 1575, de Guzmán founded the City of Nueva Cáceres (present-day city of Naga) named after the birthplace of Governor-General Francisco de Sande in Cáceres, Spain.

 On May 27, 1579, Governor-General de Sande issued a decree which led to the establishment of a settlement in Camarines where Spanish colonists were urged to reside.

 In 1636, Ibalon was split into two: Partido de Ibalon (comprising what is now Albay, Catanduanes, Sorsogon, Masbate, and the islands of Ticao and Burias) and Partido de Camarines (all towns north of present-day Camalig, Albay).
 By the end of the 1700s, Camarines had 19,686 native families and 154 Spanish Filipino families.
+By the 1818 census, there were 527 Spanish-Filipino families in the province of Camarines.
+Specifically the settlements in Partido de la Contra Costa (Camarines Norte), contained the following number of Spanish-Filipino families as well as their residences: 54 at Paracale, 6 at Indan, 2 at Talisay (Including 2 Lacandulas), and 26 at Daet.
+Whereas Camarines Sur occupied all lands to the south of Camarines Norte which once belonged to undivided Camarines, of which the number of Spanish-Filipino families and their residences are as follows: 59 at Camalig, 24 at Ligao, 15 at Polangui, and 1 at Libon; all being under the Partido de Iriga, then; 10 at Buhi, 2 at Nabua, and 57 at Bao; all being under the Partido de la Binconada, and finally; 2 in San Fernando, 7 in Milaor, 1 in Libmanan, and 301 Spanish-Filipino families in Nueva Caceres, or modern day Naga City.